EtienneLamoureux/TQVaultAE/README.md

 **Q. How can adjust the volume?**

-*A. You can enable/Disable the sounds in the tool settings or adjust the volume via Windows Volume Mixer.*
+*A. You can enable/Disable the sounds in the tool settings window or adjust the volume via Windows Volume Mixer.*

+**Q. I have a problem not listed here.
+What can I do?**

+*A. There are several things you can do:*
+- *Close TQVaultAE and open it up again.
+It may fix your problem*
+- *Look up if your problem is featured in [our previously answered questions](https://github.com/EtienneLamoureux/TQVaultAE/issues?q=+is%3Aissue+label%3Aquestion+)*
+- *Look up if your problem is featured in [TQVault's documentation](https://github.com/EtienneLamoureux/TQVaultAE/blob/master/documentation/TQVault%20common%20issues.pdf)*
+- *Create an issue in [our issue tracking board](https://github.com/EtienneLamoureux/TQVaultAE/issues)*

 ## Contributors
 This project could not go on without the continued volunteer contributions of the Titan Quest community.
 If you're thinking about contributing, please read our [contributing guidelines](/CONTRIBUTING.md).